Your Well-Being Is in Good Hands

 EMDR is a general psychotherapeutic tool and one of only two modalities approved by the NHS (National Health Service, UK), APA (American Psychological Association), US Defence Department & WHO (World Health Organisation) for treatment of post-traumatic stress disorder.
-EMDR can also be used to treat most other non-traumatic issues presented in therapy with the same efficiency.

 Listen to Jameela Jamil talk about EMDR

 If you do not have an Apple TV Plus subscription, click on the photo of Jameela to listen to her talk about the benefits of EMDR.
-Jameela is a British actress, model, presenter and activist who lives in the US.
+Jameela is a British actress, presenter and activist who lives in the US.
 She is a Golden Globe nominated star of NBC's hit show The Good Place and has her own Podcast I_Weigh (also on Instagram).

 Jameela describes herself as a 'feminist-in-progress'.
 As a sufferer of anorexia when she was younger, she campaigns vigorously against body shaming and over-sexualisation of women.

-I offer therapy wherever you are in the world - online via Zoom or Skype, or at my office in Regents Street, Central London W1 (UK)
+I offer therapy wherever you are in the world - online via Zoom or, by exception, at my office in Regents Street, Central London W1 (UK).